 BOOK, EXHIBITION & FEATURE LENGTH DOCUMENTARY HYBRID

-Following on from the success of his previous book BEYOND MOMENTS: MOROCCO and award-winning films DRIFTING ON THE WIND and AL-BAGHDADI, Iraqi filmmaker and photographer Maythem Ridha is currently in production on his next book, an exhibition and a feature length documentary entitled TEAR MAKER.
+Following on from the success of his previous book BEYOND MOMENTS: MOROCCO and award-winning films ALI AND HIS MIRACLE SHEEP, AL-BAGHDADI and DRIFTING ON THE WIND, Iraqi filmmaker and photographer Maythem Ridha is currently in production on his next book, an exhibition and a feature length documentary entitled TEAR MAKER.

 We are currently in production with this project.
 In order to receive special invitations to exhibitions, book launch events and film screenings please also use our contact link above or the subscription from below to provide your details for the mailing list.